-Across the university, Honors depends on the support of our friends in many different offices who provide guidance, mentorship, communications and fundraising support.
+Across the university, Honors depends on the support of our friends for guidance and mentorship.
 We would like to thank you all for your dedication to our mission, both present and future, and look forward to working with you to bring our newest vision to life.